So you want to start a travel blog. Awesome!

 It will probably take some time for you to decide on a theme, install it (to do so, in your WordPress Dashboard just go to Appearance > Themes > Add New), and get it looking how you want it to.
 Spend time on this now, though, so you can focus on the fun stuff (like actually writing) later.

-(If you're curious, I'm currently using a theme called Simple Mag that I purchased through Theme Forest.)
+(If you're curious, I'm currently using a completely custom-built theme.
+But previously I was using a theme called Simple Mag that I purchased through Theme Forest.)

 5. Make a kick-ass “About” page